an-lee/everyone-can-use-english/enjoy-next/docs/IPC_ARCHITECTURE.md

 ### IPC Registry

-The `IpcRegistry` automatically discovers and manages all IPC modules:
+The `IpcRegistry` manages all IPC modules:

-- Auto-discovers modules following the naming convention `*-ipc.ts`
-- Registers all methods marked with `@IpcMethod`
+- Registers IPC modules and their methods
 - Provides central access to all registered handlers
 - Exposes metadata for documentation and type generation

-### Preload API Generator
+### Preload API Manager & Generator

-The `PreloadApiGenerator` creates TypeScript interfaces and implementations for the preload API based on the registered IPC modules:
+The system includes components to create TypeScript interfaces and implementations for the preload API:

+- `PreloadApiManager`: Manages preload API registration
-- Generates type-safe preload API interfaces
+- `PreloadApiGenerator`: Generates type-safe preload API interfaces and implementations
-- Creates the actual implementation code
 - Updates when new modules are registered
 - Supports both decorator-based and service-based APIs